markstory/ursa-minor-keyboard/README.md

 ## v01

-This directory contains the first draft of the PCB based build.
+This directory contains the first drafts of the PCB based build.
 This is still very much a work in progress and no working boards have been produced.

+### v01/base

+This is a basic board design.
+It has has no frills and a smaller parts list.
+Instead of dual microcontrollers, this design uses only a microcontroller and IO expander pairing.
+This lets more cost effective components be used and only requires a single flash operation when updating firmware.

+### v01/bling

+This board builds on `v01/base` and adds per-key RGB lighting via RGB matrix drivers over I2C.

+### Firmware?

+Firmware for the PCB design is not complete.